Samsung's new DDR5 and PCIe 5.0 expander delivers memory by the terabyte

 While the humble gaming PC has far less use for a terabyte or more of memory, that doesn't necessarily preclude a more dramatic shake-up in the memory department on PC.
 Gaming consoles, and to some extent PCs, are beginning to wake up to the bandwidth conundrum.
 I/O plays a big role in the architectures of both the PlayStation 5 and Xbox Series X, and it won't be long until we get a taste for more expansive bandwidth and more effective memory use on PC, too.

-Perhaps a 1TB DDR5 drive is a little out of the question, or more accurately over budget, for most PC gamers, but DDR5 and PCIe 5.0 will be arriving on PC later this year with Intel Alder Lake.
+Perhaps terabytes of DDR5 are a little out of the question, or more accurately over budget, for most PC gamers, but DDR5 and PCIe 5.0 will be arriving on PC later this year with Intel Alder Lake.
 Many DDR5 memory kits are already in production today, too—not long to wait now.